-- 4.1.1 Data shall be collected and transmitted to the AIS in accordance with the accuracy requirements and integrity classification specified in Appendix 1. - 4.1.2 Positional data shall be classified as: surveyed points (e.g. navigation aid positions, runway threshold), calculated points (mathematical calculations from the known surveyed points of points in space, fixes) or declared points (e.g. flight information region boundary points). - 4.1.3 Geographical coordinates indicating latitude and longitude shall be determined and reported to the AIS in terms of the World Geodetic System 1984 (WGS-84) geodetic reference datum. - 4.1.4 Geographical coordinates that have been transformed into WGS-84 coordinates by mathematical means and whose accuracy of original field work does not meet the applicable requirements contained in Appendix 1 shall be identified. - 4.1.5 At those geographical positions where the accuracy of EGM-96 does not meet the accuracy requirements for elevation and geoid undulation specified in Appendix 1, on the basis of EGM-96 data, regional, national or local geoid models containing high resolution (short wavelength) gravity field data shall be developed and used.
-When a geoid model other than the EGM-96 model is used, a description of the model used, including the parameters required for height transformation between the model and EGM-96, shall be provided in the Aeronautical Information Publication (AIP).
+- 4.1.1 Data shall be collected and transmitted to the AIM in accordance with the accuracy requirements and integrity classification specified in Appendix 1. - 4.1.2 Positional data shall be classified as: surveyed points (e.g. navigation aid positions, runway threshold), calculated points (mathematical calculations from the known surveyed points of points in space, fixes) or declared points (e.g. flight information region boundary points). - 4.1.3 Geographical coordinates indicating latitude and longitude shall be determined and reported to the AIS in terms of the World Geodetic System 1984 (WGS-84) geodetic reference datum. - 4.1.4 Geographical coordinates that have been transformed into WGS-84 coordinates by mathematical means and whose accuracy of original field work does not meet the applicable requirements contained in Appendix 1 shall be identified. - 4.1.5 In addition to elevation referenced to the MSL (geoid), for the specific surveyed ground positions, geoid undulation (referenced to the WGS-84 ellipsoid) for those positions specified in Appendix 2 shall also be published.